oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Access Token Leak to Third-Party Scripts

-It is relatively common to use third-party scripts in browser-based apps, such as analytics tools, crash reporting, and even things like a Facebook or Twitter "like" button.
+It is relatively common to use third-party scripts in browser-based applications, such as analytics tools, crash reporting, and even things like a Facebook or Twitter "like" button.
 In these situations, the author of the application may not be able to be fully aware of the entirety of the code running in the application.
 When an access token is